chrissetyawan/amazon-review-scrapper/README.md

 ```

+note :
-note : only 1 backend can run in same time because using same port 8000
+- only 1 backend can run in same time because using same port 8000
+- the API response structure and content will be same for both backend

 Vue.js Frontend: